- for Delta Air Lines users90

 It’s not possible to redeem your Delta miles for cash back.

 The Delta Reserve card isn’t a good option if you are looking for a good everyday earning card.
 You’ll get just one mile per dollar spent for most purchases.
+There are other cash back credit cards that offer more valuable rewards.
 The only bonus spending category is for purchases made directly with Delta, which earn two miles per dollar.
 However, if you meet the spending thresholds of $30,000 and $60,000 for a year, you will earn an extra 15,000 miles for each one, which makes the earning potential of this card a bit better.

 - Car Rental